Discover more from Timeless & Timely

 Throw in some Schoolhouse Rock and you’ve got the early stylings of someone who cared about the proper use of the English language—maybe a little too much.

-If you are enjoying this edition of “Off the Clock,” this is bonus content I write most every Saturday—thoughts that fall somewhere between Timeless & Timely, often about language, literature, or that are just plain fun.
+If you are enjoying this edition of “Off the Clock,” this is bonus content I write every other Saturday—thoughts that fall somewhere between Timeless & Timely, often about language, literature, or that are just plain fun.

 So it should be little surprise then, that when I saw the following on Twitter, I felt as if I had found my fellow Saturday morning tribe: